Why Do Children Need Foster Care?

 Here are some explanations of the most common words and phrases that people use when they talk about fostering.
-If you’re still unsure about the meaning of anything on our website, please visit our FAQs or contact us for more information.
+If you are still unsure about the meaning of anything on our website, please visit our FAQs or contact us for more information.

 Fostering placements can be short term or long term and can last for days, months or years.
 Many children return home to their birth families, but others may receive long term support before going on to live independently.

-Foster carers (also called foster parents) play a vital role in caring for children and young people who are unable to live with their birth families.
+Foster carers (also called foster parents) care for someone else’s child/children in their home who are unable to live with their birth families.
 They provide a safe, secure and stable home for these children and help them work towards a brighter future.

 A placement is a contractual agreement between us and Tusla to provide a safe, secure environment for a child or young person within a foster family environment.